Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 ## Command Explanation of Deploying the Pod and Curling the Service from Within the Pod

--i : interactive, keep STDIN (standard input) open even if not attached --rm : delete resources created in this command for attached containers --restart=Never : creates a Pod by default if generator flag was not specified
+-i : interactive, keeps STDIN (standard input) open even if not attached

+--rm : deletes resources created in this command for attached containers

+--restart=Never : creates a Pod by default if generator flag was not specified

 curl-test : name of new Pod

 --generator=run-pod/v1 : generate resources based on a set of inputs and is used to pin a particular behavior which may change in the future

 --image=radial/busyboxplus:curl : this curl image was created as an alternate for those only needing to use curl to extract their configuration in their Hub containers.

 -- sh : shelling into the new Pod

 -c "curl -vvv hello-service-a123456": -c means to run the command that is within the "" in the Pod.

--vvv: very verbose output
+-vvv: very verbose output, displays extra information

-We can also access our nginx deployment by using kubectl port-forward.
-It is worth noting that kubectl port-forward does not require a service as you can bind a Pod's port directly to localhost. kubectl port-forward should only be used for development and testing and is not practical for production deployments.
-There are other Types of Kubernetes services that are better suited for production.

 ---